 3) Implement an Organization-Wide Password Policy

 You should implement an organization-wide password policy specifying the use of strong passwords that are changed regularly.
 In addition, ensure that passwords are at least 8 characters in length, do not use commonly used words or parts of an employee’s name or ID.
 Instead, passwords should be a mix of uppercase and lowercase letters, numbers, and special characters.
 Another thing to keep in mind is that a password should be completely unique from the earlier passwords.
+Trying out password managers for business is a good idea as well with so many different, complicated passwords to keep track of.
 By following such a policy, you’ll make it more challenging for cybercriminals to get access to sensitive business data.

 4) Secure Your Wireless Network